p-kuen/bHUD/README.md

 <h2>Designs:</h2>

-We are constantly adding new designs to bHUD, so you are able to change between them whenever you want!
+We are offering some nice designs for bHUD, so you are able to change between them whenever you want!
+(Just open the settings-menu to change between them)

 <h3>Minimap:</h3>
 We programed a completely new Minimap, as one Guy suggested in the comments!